Cancer is a group of diseases characterized by uncontrolled growth and spread of abnormal cells.

 The V Foundation for Cancer Research was founded in 1993 by ESPN and the late Jim Valvano, legendary NC State basketball coach and ESPN commentator.

-The Foundation awards grants through a competitive awards process strictly supervised by a Scientific Advisory Committee comprised of some of the nation’s top doctors and scientists.
+The Foundation awards competitive grants through a process vetted by a Scientific Advisory Committee comprised of the nation’s top doctors and scientists.

 The V Foundation has awarded more than $115 million, used to fund 540 cancer research grants nationwide.